 by Marcia Lee Laycock, @MarciaLaycock

-Desperate to escape his past, the police, and especially, God, Alex Donnelly picks a good place to hide – the Yukon wilderness – but he finds even there his is pursued.
+Desperate to escape his past, the police, and especially, God, Alex Donnelly picks a good place to hide – the Yukon wilderness – but he finds even there he is pursued.
 What will it take for him to discover that no matter how far you run, God will find you, and no matter what you have done, God will forgive you?

 Marcia Lee Laycock writes from central Alberta Canada where she is a pastor’s wife and mother of three adult daughters.
 She was the winner of The Best New Canadian Christian Author Award for her novel, One Smooth Stone.
-The sequel, A Tumbled Stone was short listed in The Word Awards.
+The sequel, A Tumbled Stone was shortlisted in The Word Awards.
 Marcia also has four devotional books in print and has contributed to several anthologies.
 Her work has been endorsed by Sigmund Brouwer, Janette Oke, Phil Callaway and Mark Buchanan.